 Subd.
 6. Insurance fraud prevention account.
 The insurance fraud prevention account is created in the state treasury.
-It consists of any appropriations made by law.
+Money received from assessments under subdivision 7 is deposited in the account.
 Money in this fund is appropriated to the commissioner of commerce for the purposes specified in this section and sections 60A.951 to 60A.956.

 Subd.
 7. Assessment.
 Each insurer authorized to sell insurance in the state of Minnesota shall remit an assessment to the commissioner for deposit in the insurance fraud prevention account on or before June 1 of each year.
 The amount of the assessment shall be based on the insurer's total assets and on the insurer's total written Minnesota premium, for the preceding fiscal year, as reported pursuant to section 60A.13.
 The assessment is calculated as follows: